HOME

 INTRODUCTION

-This project is designed to showcase sundials.
-From modest beginnings, it has become far more ambitious and the areas, both thematically and geographically, have expanded considerably.
+This project is designed to showcase sundials, in particular medieval scratch (Mass) dials.
+From modest beginnings, it has become increasingly ambitious, and areas covered both thematically and geographically have expanded considerably.
 The primary purpose of the project was to feature the medieval scratch / mass dials of Wessex (in its broadest sense), covering the period between C1200 – C1600.
 Various other dial categories were originally catered for, and these have gradually increased in number and content.
 They include post-medieval dials, modern dials, specific types of dials, sundials abroad, oddities, and so forth.
 All can be reached via the drop-down menus above.

 As for design and layout, I’ve chosen a format for the entries that is straightforward and applicable to most of the dials featured.
 Initial caution arising from rudimentary amateur knowledge has to an extent been thrown to the winds as I have learned more over time.
 Opinions are expressed and theories put forward: these are mostly my own and can be safely disregarded unless they seem plausible.
 Other views – credited where possible – are generally authoritative and may confidently be relied on.
 Sources are generally credited where possible, in particular those who have thoughtfully uploaded material to specific textual or photographic open-source / CC sites.
 A few entries may seem incomplete: they are probably awaiting additional information or amendment.

-I am very happy to have corrections or positive negativity, but this is in general terms a self-policed project.
+I am very happy to receive corrections, positivity, or positive negativity.
+However in general terms this is a self-policed project.

 Armillary Logo